 This page describes the steps that a Cayenne Release Manager needs to perform to prepare a release.
 The specifics of Cayenne release process is that we are publishing both downloadable assemblies and Maven artifacts, so we have to build and publish things twice.
 Both forms of Cayenne release are also available for evaluation during the vote.

 - A release manager must have his public key appended to the KEYS file checked in to source control and the key published on one of the public key servers.
 More info can be found at http://www.apache.org/dev/release-signing.html

 - Make sure “apache-releases” repository is configured in ~/.m2/settings.xml and an appropriate password is setup.
 See this page for details.

-- As Cayenne has modules which require Java 1.8, you should use Java 1.8 to perform the release.
+- As Cayenne has modules which require Java 1.8, you should use at least Java 1.8 to perform the release.

 - Check Sources Compliance with RAT.
 To run RAT,

 download the distro and unpack it somewhere.
 You can run it directly, or use a convenience script available at the root of Cayenne

 source.
 Then read the report and fix any issues.